skeeter-h/Content-Moderation-Tool/README.md

 1. Download project onto your device
 2. First, you need to train the BERT model.
 Simply run the train.py file.
+3. Training can take up to several hours.
+At the end, once testing is conducted, a classification report should be provided stating the precision and accuracy.
-3. A weights.pt file will be saved into the same directory as the train.py file "project/main".
+4. A weights.pt file will be saved into the same directory as the train.py file "project/main".
 Move that file into the parent directory.
-4. Then in terminal, go to the project directory and type "python server.py" to run flask server.
+5. Then in terminal, go to the project directory and type "python server.py" to run flask server.
-5. You will be given a link to click and test out the tool.
+6. You will be given a link to click and test out the tool.

 NOTE: